Adaeze-Jennifer/Python-Project/README.md

-## Amazon Sales Performance Analysis Report
+#📊Amazon Sales Performance Analysis Report
-This analysis explored 50,000 Amazon sales transactions spanning January 2022 to November  2023, covering six product categories across four global regions.
-The dataset included pricing,  discounts, quantity sold, and total revenue.
-Key metrics, trends, and relationships were examined  to surface actionable business insights.
+This project analyses over 50,000 Amazon sales transactions spanning January 2022 to November  2023, covering six product categories across four global regions.
+The dataset includes pricing,  discounts, quantity sold, and total revenue with the objective of uncovering actionable business insights and performance trends.

+##Overview
+This project focuses on performing Exploratory Data Analysis (EDA) on Amazon sales data using Python.
+The analysis identifies key patterns in sales performance, revenue distribution, and customer behaviour, with insights communicated through clear and effective data visualisations.

+##📌Objectives
+- Analyse sales performance across regions, categories, and time periods
+- Identify key revenue drivers and high-performing product segments.
+- Uncover trends and patterns in customer purchasing behaviour.
+- Provide data-driven insights to support business decision-making.

+##❓Business Questions
+- What is the overall sales performance in terms of total revenue and quantity sold?
+- How do sales trends evolve over time (monthly and yearly patterns)?
+- Which product categories generate the highest revenue?
+- What patterns can be observed in customer purchasing behaviour(order quantities, frequency)?
+- What relationships exist between sales and quantity?

+##🧹Data Cleaning
+- Handled missing values
+- Removed duplicates
+- Converted date columns
+- Ensured correct data types across all columns.

 ➢KEY TRENDS DISCOVERED
 1. Overall Performance: